lgessl/patroklos/README.md

 A *patroklos-compliant fitter with validated predictions* is a patroklos-compliant fitter whose S3 return value has an attribute `val_predict`, a numeric vector holding some form of validated predictions.
-"Validated predictions are predictions made on independent data like cross-validated (CV) predictions or out-of-bag (OOB) predictions in the case of random forests.
+Validated predictions are predictions made on independent data like cross-validated (CV) predictions or out-of-bag (OOB) predictions in the case of random forests.